The best D&D multiclass builds coming to Baldur's Gate 3

 Absent those cantrips, this specific version of the build becomes a lot less desirable, but fear not, we have backups.
 There's already an early access mod to add the cantrips back in the game, and it presumably won't take too much tinkering to get that working with the release build.
 Otherwise, a Paladin 6 / Sorcerer 6 would be more amenable to a melee cantrip-less world, playing the first half of the game as a straight Paladin, then trading your high level abilities for Divine Smite spell slots and more limited spell utility.

-Consider also a Paladin 2 / Blade or Valour Bard 10 for Charisma casting spell slots and extra attack, or a Paladin 2 / Warlock 10 depending on how much of the tabletop Hexblade/Pact of the Blade subclass makes it to BG3 (folded into the Warlock at large) as seems to be implied by this interview with BG3 systems designer Nick Pechenin in Italian publication Multiplayer.it.
+Consider also a Paladin 2 / Blade or Valour Bard 10 for Charisma casting spell slots and extra attack, or a Paladin 2 / Warlock 10 depending on how much of the tabletop Hexblade/Pact of the Blade subclass makes it to BG3 as seems to be implied by this interview with BG3 systems designer Nick Pechenin in Italian publication Multiplayer.it.

 Subclasses are less central to this build, but I'd lean toward Oath of Vengeance or Oathbreaker Paladins for their damage focus and Draconic Bloodline or Wild Magic Sorcerer.